Hargun-singhh/Learning-Express-Node/README.md

 # Learning-Express-Node
-# In Backend Folder Of each project much inlcude node_modules
+# In Backend Folder of each project much inlcude node_modules
 # Step 1 - npm init